 Upper and Lower Egypt Unite & Written Record

+King Menes was the first king of Upper Egypt.
+The Great peaceful unification of Egypt is depicted on the Palette of Narmer.
+It shows a king, identified as Narmer, as a military figure conquering a region, which is clearly Lower Egypt.
 The name Menes means “He Who Endures” so it is a title not a name for Narmer.
-The main target of the Unification battle was to set economic stability in Egypt.
+The main target of the Unification battle of Egypt was to set economic stability in Egypt.

-This magnificent palette of King Narmer displayed now in the Egyptian Museum in Cairo, which you can witness during your Egypt tours packages.
+This magnificent palette of King Narmer displayed now in the Egyptian Museum in Cairo.
 The palette was discovered by the British archaeologists Quibell and Green in the Temple of Horus at Nekhen in 1897-1898 CE.
 Nekhen was the early capital of the first Dynasty of Egypt.

 The Tomb of King Menes

 King Menes tomb is located in a place near Abydos in Upper Egypt next to the tombs of Ka.
 It has two joined chambers lined in mud brick.
 There are many inscriptions on wood and bone, seal impressions, as well as dozens of flint arrowheads.
 Most of the kings of Ancient Egypt buried in Umm el-Qa’ab had funerary enclosures in Abydos’ northern cemetery.